 The sixth ruling formula was the left distributive law and it could be oriented to either direction depending on the orderings on function symbols.
-Since we instructed Metis to convert it to the rule $A (B + C) \rightarrow A B + A C$ , the system automatically introduced + < - as the ordering on function symbols.
+Since we instructed Metis to convert it to the rule $A (B + C) \rightarrow A B + A C$, the system automatically introduced + < - as the ordering on function symbols.

-The eighth ruling formula can be converted to the rule $A + (-(B + A)) \rightarrow -B$ if and only if + < -.
-So Metis introduces the ordering without interaction.
+The nineth ruling formula can be converted to the rule $-(A + (-B)) \rightarrow B + (-A)$ if and only if + < -.
+So Metis introduced the ordering without interaction.